 Learning in Retirement of Waukesha County

-If you’re a senior with passion for lifelong learning, you’ve come to the right place!
+If you’re an adult with passion for lifelong learning, you’ve come to the right place!

 WCTC is proud to host Learning in Retirement of Waukesha County (LIRWC).
 LIRWC is an affiliate of the Road Scholar Lifelong Learning Institute, an international organization that provides programs for ongoing learning.
 LIRWC members can take advantage of events, special interest groups and courses in music, art, literature, computers, history, financial planning and more.

 Learning in Retirement Opportunities

 LIRWC courses are held during the day at WCTC’s Pewaukee and Waukesha campuses and other facilities in the area.
 Offerings include: